Once you've chosen the perfect artificial grass range to suit your needs, you'll need to lay it properly to ensure the ideal, long-lasting garden.

 Check for any water ponding

-Check that access points (back doors, gates etc.) to your garden are clear
+Check that garden access points (back doors, gates, etc.) are clear

 Prepping your surface for your artificial grass is one of the most crucial steps during the installation.
 You need to make sure that your surface is smooth, clean and level to ensure your artificial grass has an easy and hassle free installation.